escherba/python-metrohash/README.rst

 Installation
 ------------

-To get started, clone this repo and run ``make env`` or alternatively install it into your environment of choice (below).
+To get started, clone this repo and run ``make env`` or, alternatively, install it into your environment of choice (below).
 Note that you will need to have Cython installed before you install this package.